os-climate/sostrades-dev-tools/docs/source/installation.md

 This section is dedicated to install locally either SoSTrades platform or SoSTrades as a library.

-> Feedback is a gift : please note that these installation procedures are still in beta phase.
+> Feedback is a gift: please note that these installation procedures are still in beta phase.
 You can contribute to this documentation, give feedbacks and raise an [ github issue](https://github.com/os-climate/sostrades-dev-tools/issues).

-Please note that supported operating systems are standard Linux-based systems, macOS systems, and Windows (through WSL).
+Please note that supported operating systems are standard Linux-based systems, macOS systems, and Windows.

 ## 1. Choose your installation

-Depending on your needs,different environment installations are proposed.
+Depending on your needs, different environment installations are proposed.
 A common setup is mandatory whatever the installation you need to perform.

 Please consult the diagram below to determine which paragraph you should read.